Overview & History

 Location & Access

 Located in Sector 7-B (Banaras Bazar Chowk), Orangi Town, the hospital is easily reachable by public transport and ambulance services.
-It operates 24/7, supporting both routine care and emergency needs.
+As part of the network that includes the Sindh Government Qatar Hospital, Karachi, it operates 24/7, supporting both routine care and emergency needs.

 Medical & Surgical Departments